ahoneybun/nyxi-installer/README.md

 - Partition the drive of your choice
 - Installs a base of NixOS (`configuration.nix`)
-- Installs a DE/WM of your choice (currently supporting GNOME, Plasma, Pantheon and Sway)
 - Installs needed packages for certain hardware
+- Installs home-manager, sets the home.nix file into /etc/nixos/ so that it is updated with the rest of the system

 nix files are from [this repo](https://gitlab.com/ahoneybun/nix-configs/) but that can be changed as needed.